veracity/veracity-documentation/sections/developerexperience/publishapi.md

 Veracity API Explorer lets you browse APIs that use the Veracity ecosystem.
 This document explains how to publish your API in Veracity API Explorer.

 Note that Veracity API Explorer replaced Veracity API Portal which was deprecated by Microsoft.
-They offer the same functionalities with one exception: you can’t test endpoints from Veracity API Explorer.
+They offer the same functionalities with one exception: you can't test endpoints from Veracity API Explorer.

 ## Prerequisites